webdevlex/testing/README.md

   <img src="./front-end/src/assets/images/Animation.gif" alt="getting started" width="600"/>

-4. Congrats, you've created a profile! 🎉 Now tell others about yourself and share your qualifications!
+4. Congrats, you've created a profile! 🎉 Now tell others about yourself and share your qualifications.
 5. Go to the search page to search for friends, colleagues and other professionals.

   <img src="./front-end/src/assets/images/Animation-2.gif" alt="getting started" width="600"/>

-6. Press the + button and you're now friends! 🎶
+6. Press the + button and you're now friends! 👋
 7. Get in touch with your new friend by clicking on the _Message_ button, typing in your message, and clicking send.

 ## Built With